Škoda-Kauba P14: Design and development

 Engineer Eugen Sänger worked on this René Lorin ramjet fighter project after his Silbervogel proposal for a suborbital glider to the Reich Air Ministry was rejected.
 The fighter was an approved project in line with the 1944 designs of the High Command of the Luftwaffe for basic interceptors.

 The Škoda-Kauba Aircraft Industries, located in a suburb of Nazi-occupied Prague, designed the SK P14 as a single-seat monoplane powered by a Sänger ramjet engine.
 Since the ramjet had a diameter of 1.5 m and a length of 9.5 m, the massive engine and its tubular air-intake duct formed most of the fuselage structure.
-The cockpit had the pilot flying the aircraft in a prone position.
+The cockpit had the pilot flying the aircraft in a prone position above the air intake.
 Its landing gear was a retractable skid.
 In order to bring the ramjet to a speed where it would work, take off was by means of booster rockets fitted to a three-wheel detachable dolly.
 Only parts of the aircraft had been built when the project was terminated.